pyRDDLGym-gurobi: Planning by Nonlinear Programming with GurobiPlan

 In this tutorial, we discuss the compilation of RDDL into a Gurobi mixed-integer program (MIP) for computing optimal actions.
-The Gurobi planner can optimize discrete state/action problems where the JAX planner could perform poorly.
+We also discuss how pyRDDLGym-gurobi (or GurobiPlan as it is referred to in the literature) uses gurobi to build optimal controllers.

-pip install git+https://github.com/pyrddlgym-project/pyRDDLGym-gurobi
+pip install pyRDDLGym-gurobi

-Running the Basic Example
+Running the Basic Example#

-The basic example provided in pyRDDLGym-gurobi will run the Gurobi planner on a domain and instance of your choosing.
+The basic example provided in pyRDDLGym-gurobi will run GurobiPlan on a domain and instance of your choosing.
 To run this, navigate to the install directory of pyRDDLGym-gurobi, and run:

-python -m pyRDDLGym_gurobi.examples.run_plan <domain> <instance> <horizon>
+python -m pyRDDLGym_gurobi.examples.run_plan <domain> <instance>

 where: